Submodular Reinforcement Learning: General Algorithm: Submodular Policy Optimization

-\looseness -1 As \cref{prop: score} shows, we do not require knowledge of the environment if sampled trajectories are available.
+\mypar{Gradient Estimator} As common in the policy gradient (\PG) literature, we can use the score function $g(\traj, \pi_\theta) \coloneqq \nabla_{\theta} (\log \prod\nolimits_{i=0}^{\horizon-1}\pi_{\theta}(a_i|s_i))$ to calculate the gradient $\nabla_{\theta} J$.
+Namely, Given an \mdp and the policy parameters $\theta$, \looseness -1 As \cref{prop: score} shows, we do not require knowledge of the environment if sampled trajectories are available.
 It also does not require full observability of the states nor any structural assumption on the \mdp.
 On the other hand, the score gradients suffer from high variance due to sparsity induced by trajectory rewards \citep{FU_score,prajapat2021competitive,sutton2018reinforcement}.
-Next, we take the \smdp structure into account to develop efficient algorithms.

-\emph{Marginal gain:} We define the marginal gain for a state $s$ in the trajectory $\traj_{0:j}$ up to horizon $j$ as Our approach aims to maximize the marginal gain associated with each action instead of maximizing state rewards.
+Hence, we take the \smdp structure into account to develop efficient algorithms. \emph{Marginal gain:} We define the marginal gain for a state $s$ in the trajectory $\traj_{0:j}$ up to horizon $j$ as Our approach aims to maximize the marginal gain associated with each action instead of maximizing state rewards.
 This approach shares similarities with the greedy algorithm commonly used in submodular maximization, which maximizes marginal gains and is known for its effectiveness.
 Moreover, decomposing the trajectory return into marginal gains and incorporating it in the policy gradient with suitable baselines \cite{greensmith2004variance} removes sparsity and thus helps to reduce variance.
-Inspired by the policy gradient method for additive rewards, we have the following for \smdp: \begin{restatable*}{theorm}{restatePG} Given an \smdp and the policy parameters $\theta$, with any set function $\Obj$,

-\end{restatable*} We use an importance sampling estimator (log trick) to obtain \cref{prop: score}.
+Inspired by the policy gradient method for additive rewards \citep{sutton1999policy,baxter2001infinite}, we propose the following for \smdp: \begin{restatable*}{theorm}{restatePG} Given an \smdp and the policy parameters $\theta$, with any set function $\Obj$, \end{restatable*} We use an importance sampling estimator (log trick) to obtain \cref{prop: score}.
 To reduce variance, we subtract a baseline $b(\traj_{0:i})$ from the score gradient, which can be a function of the past trajectory $\traj_{0:j}$.
 This incorporates the causality property in the estimator, ensuring that the action at timestep $j$ cannot affect previously observed states.
-After simplifying and considering marginals, we obtain \cref{thm: PG}.
-The detailed proof is in \cref{apx: PG}.
+After simplifying and considering marginals, we obtain \cref{thm: PG} (proof is in \cref{apx: PG}).
 This estimator assigns a higher weight to policies with high marginal gains and a lower weight to policies with low marginal gains.
-Our experiments show that this method performs well.
+Empirically this performs very well (\cref{sec: experiments}).

 We can optimize this approach by using an appropriate baseline as a function of the history $\traj_{0:j}$, which leads to an actor-critic type method.
 The versatility of the approach is demonstrated by the fact that \cref{thm: PG} holds for any choice of baseline critic.
 We explain later in the experiments how to choose a baseline.
 One can perform a Monte Carlo estimate ~\citep{baird1993} or generalized advantage function (\GAE)~\citep{schulman2015highdimensional} to estimate returns based on the marginal gain.
 To encourage exploration, similar to standard \PG, we can employ a soft policy update based on entropy penalization, resulting in diverse trajectory samples.
 Entropy penalization in \subrl can be thought of as the sum of modular and submodular rewards, which is a submodular function.